 - Read 4-H and FFA General rules. - All leaf exhibits are to be mounted on 8 1⁄2 x 11" heavy stock paper and placed in loose-leaf binders.
 Magnetic or adhesive filler sheets for photographic prints are recommended. - Twigs and fruit may be exhibited in whatever manner you decide.
-(Maximum exhibit size is 2x3') - Name, Club, Age, and Year should be on the front cover or another prominent location. - Leaves should be identified with an appropriate label located near the leaf on the page.
-These labels should include: - Proper common name as listed in the 4-H bulletin 334, "List of Native Kansas Forest" - Location of city and/or County where leaves were collected - Date collected (day-month-year format) - Divide specimens into the following two sections: - Native Kansas Trees - Non-Native Trees - New specimens are those specimens collected during the current 4-H year. - Group specimens according to the years collected (ex. 'old previous year' and 'new') - If you retrieve information for your forestry exhibit, you must include reference citations to the source.

-- Variations of varieties do not count as different specimens. - Exhibit only in phases enrolled. - The exhibit may be in either Class A or B; but not both. - When replacing previously displayed samples, due to degradation, improper mounting, or incorrect identification, the specimen label must also be updated. - Replacements should be displayed in the "old previous" section of the display. - If you retrieve information for your forestry exhibit, you must include a reference to the citation source. - In all leaf collections, exhibit one complete leaf where possible. - If the leaf is too large, exhibit as much as possible. - Sketch in reduced scale the entire leaf and illustrate where the exhibit portion came from. - o Note: A 'Leaflet' is incorrect when displayed as the complete leaf for the tree.
+(Maximum trifold size is 3'x4') - Name, Club, Age, and Year should be on the front cover or another prominent location. - Leaves should be identified with an appropriate label located near the leaf on the page.
+These labels should include: - Proper common name as listed in the 4-H334, "List of Native Kansas Forest" - Specific Name (Optional in 2025 and required in 2026) - Location (City and/or County) where collected - o Date (Day, Month, Year) or (Month, Day, Year) Collected - Date collected (day-month-year format) - Divide specimens into the following two sections: - Native Kansas Trees - Non-Native Trees - New specimens are those specimens collected during the current 4-H year. - Group specimens according to the years collected (ex. 'old previous year' and 'new') - If you retrieve information for your forestry exhibit, you must include reference citations to the source. - Variations of varieties do not count as different specimens. - Exhibit only in phases enrolled. - The exhibit may be in either Class A or B; but not both. - When replacing previously displayed samples, due to degradation, improper mounting, or incorrect identification, the specimen label must also be updated. - Replacements should be displayed in the "old previous" section of the display. - If you retrieve information for your forestry exhibit, you must include a reference to the citation source. - In all leaf collections, exhibit one complete leaf where possible. - If the leaf is too large, exhibit as much as possible. - Sketch in reduced scale the entire leaf and illustrate where the exhibit portion came from. - o Note: A 'Leaflet' is incorrect when displayed as the complete leaf for the tree.